Information Systems Major

 While computer science is concerned with computers and how they work and think, information systems is about working with a person’s needs and helping them reach their goals using computers.
 At Salisbury University, the information systems program is a unique blend of technical and business knowledge that prepares graduates to solve business problems.
 With the increasing adoption of technology, companies are competitively hiring information and decision sciences graduates who are hot talents – so with a degree from SU, you can consider yourself a valuable resource!

 At SU, we’re all about real-world experience instead of just lectures and information from textbooks.
+What is an information systems major?
 Directed toward application instead of theory, the information systems major allows students to focus on several foundational areas: business applications development, business systems analysis and database management systems.
 In addition, all students complete an internship or project related to their career goals to further prepare them for the real world.

 Unique to our program is our students’ access to SAP, the market leader in enterprise application software.
 SAP is used by more than 290,000 customers in 190 countries, so it is highly important that students in the information sciences field learn to use this technology effectively.
 Our students have access to many different SAP software packages, which allows them to put theory into practice, including: